 In this course, students will be an active part of an ongoing research study that includesimplementing interactive workshops and leading focus and discussion groups on women’s healthand resilience, reproductive health, domestic violence, and community economy development,among other issues.
 Students will be trained to work with local residents, conduct qualitativeinterviews, collect data, lead discussion groups using a curriculum, and fully engage with thecommunity.
 Students will acquire basic knowledge and skills for conducting communityevaluations and community needs assessments using community-based participatory action andcollaborative ethnographic techniques.
 The first two weeks of the course will be classroom-basedand dedicated to learning a curriculum focused on qualitative data collection in multiple forms,facilitation, and community engagement.
 Then the class will travel to the Philippines, where theywill be grouped into teams with locals, using a participant-observer strategy to gain intimatefamiliarity with people in their natural environment.
 The final sessions will include students andcommunity members in an analysis and goal priority setting process.
 Other strategies involvedwill be writing field notes, conducting one-on-one interviews, and qualitative data analysis.

-- Dates: July 6 - 22, 2020 (students will need to arrive at the Manila airport by 11:30am on July 6) with mandatory predeparture dates in NYC on June 17, 22, 24, 29 and July 1.
+- Dates: July 5 - 21, 2020 (students will need to arrive at the Manila airport by 1pm in Terminal 3 on July 5) and may depart anytime on July 21.
+The mandatory predeparture dates in NYC on June 17, 22, 24, 29 and July 1.
 Dates are subject to some potential slight change.

 - Credits: 3 credits for Research II or as an elective